OctopusSamples/StepPackage-HelloWorld/README.md

 ### `inputs.ts`

 The `inputs.ts` file exports an interface defining the input fields required by the target.
-This interface is consumed by both `executor.ts` to read the values when performing the target's health check, and `ui.ts` to build up the form exposed in the Octopus web UI.
+This interface is consumed by `executor.ts` to read the values when performing the target's health check, `ui.ts` to build up the form exposed in the Octopus web UI, and `validate.ts` to verify new values.

 An example is shown below exposing a single string field: